-To a comfortable, vintage 1930's spa-motel located in a town that time forgot, a great spot to unwind and slow down the pace to remember simpler times.
+Welcome to the vintage, yet comfortable, 1930's spa-motel that is located in a town that time forgot.
+A relaxing spot to unwind and slow down the pace, and to remember simpler times.

 Our beautiful, yet unique, suites have private hot mineral baths, living rooms, bedrooms, kitchens and a southern facing sun porch.

-There is no public outdoor pool on the property; however, there are several places nearby where you can soak for $5.00, all located in walking distance from Alameda's.
+There is no public outdoor pool on the property; however, there are several places nearby where you can soak for $5.00, all located within walking distance from Alameda's.

 Amenities: Dishes and kitchen utensils are provided.